Get a Library Card

 Library card applications for patrons under 17 years of age must include the signature of a parent or guardian.
-The minor applying for the card must be present at the time of application.
+The minor applying for the card must be present at the time of application and/or card pickup.
 The parent or guardian accepts responsibility for any fines and fees accumulated on the minor's card.

 Replacing Your Library Card

 If your Johnson County Public Library card has been lost or stolen, please contact your branch immediately to prevent unauthorized borrowing or access to your account.